Improve Air Quality

 Avoid using harsh chemicals to clean around the house.
 Instead, use hot water and a little dish soap to improve air quality by avoiding VOCs.

-7. Regular Maintenance for your HVAC system
+7. Regular Maintenance of your HVAC system

 If we think about it, all the air that we breathe indoors is circulated by our HVAC system.
 To improve indoor air quality, we should have our HVAC equipment regularly inspected and tuned up so that it’s working correctly.

 Einstein Plumbing, Heating, and Cooling will have your HVAC serviced professionally.
-Our heating & cooling techs from Oregon, Washington and Nevada will do maintenance works to improve your air quality; this includes cleaning and adjusting fans, cleaning indoor and outdoor coils, and checking for refrigerant leaks to eliminate the buildup of dirt and mineral scales.
-Water leaks that cause mold growth are avoidable when doing this steps.
+Our heating & cooling techs from Oregon, Washington, and Nevada will do maintenance works to improve your air quality; this includes cleaning and adjusting fans, cleaning indoor and outdoor coils, and checking for refrigerant leaks to eliminate the buildup of dirt and mineral scales.
+Water leaks that cause mold growth are avoidable when doing these steps.
 Leaks of harmful refrigerants and other air-circulating contaminants can also be prevented.